dodyg/practical-aspnetcore/README.md

 ## Welcome

 The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
-I will not address ASP.NET Core MVC in this project (at least not yet).
+I will not address ASP.NET Core MVC in this project.
+There is so much power in the underlying ASP.NET Core stack.
+Don't miss them!

 You will need to download the **latest release version** [.NET Core SDK](https://www.microsoft.com/net/download/core#/sdk) to be able to run these samples.